Alfred Taylor Howard: Music

 Alfred sang first tenor in the Otterbein Quartet, the first of a series of such organizations in the history of the college.
 On one occasion the quartet sang at the church of W. W. Williamson, who had a son John.
-The latter was fascinated by the singing collegians and vowed to also some day go to Otterbein and sing in the quartet.
+The latter was fascinated by the singing collegians and vowed to also someday go to Otterbein and sing in the quartet.
 In due time John Finley Williamson did both, and much more than that.
 He continued his musical interests after graduation, organizing a choir and a choir school: founding the Westminster Choir College in Dayton, Ohio, (presently in Princeton, New Jersey), which became world famous.

 One year Alfred directed the Presbyterian Church choir in Marion, Ohio, traveling from Otterbein each weekend.
 The pastor was a Rev. Mr. Thomas, whose young son Norman became well acquainted with Alfred.
 Later Norman Thomas also became a Presbyterian minister, but is better known as the frequent candidate for President of the United States on the Socialist ticket.